survivor7777777/mobile-suica-scraper/README.md

 # Get data from Mobile Suica web page

-To get mobile suica data from https://www.mobilesuica.com/, run "./scrape.pl" script as follows:
+To get mobile suica data from https://www.mobilesuica.com/, run ```./scrape.pl``` script as follows:

     ./scrape.pl

 Then, you will see the list of your mobile suica usage in the standard output.
-In "./log" directory you can find log information.
+In ```./data``` directory, newly downloaded captcha files will be stored.
+You can make use of them for the additional training of the model.
+In ```./log``` directory you can find log information.

+If you want to store the scraped data in a database, prepare a file named ```./dbi-config.json``` with the following content:

+	{
+	"driver": "DBI driver name (ex.
+DBI:mysql, DBI:SQLite", "database": "database name",
+	"user": "database user name",
+	"password": "database password",
+	"table": "table name (ex. expense)",
+	"options": { "RaiseError": 1, "PrintError": 0, "AutoCommit": 0 }
+	}

+This file also contains your password, so you should set it's permission appropriately with ```chmod 600 ./dbi-config.json```.

+You have to create a database table with the following SQL statements.
+(Here, we assumed the database table is named ```expense```.)

+	create table expense (
+	id int not null auto_increment,
+	date date,
+	type1 varchar(16),
+	loc1 varchar(16),
+	type2 varchar(16),
+	loc2 varchar(16),
+	balance int,
+	delta int
+	remarks varchar(256),
+	primary key(id)
+	);

+	create index expense_date on expense(date);

+Then executing　```./scrape.pl --db``` will scrape the data and store them in the database table specified.

 Enjoy!

+## How does this software work?

+TBD.